Pedestrian bridge collapses over DC highway, injuring 5

 WASHINGTON (AP) — A pedestrian bridge collapsed over a highway in the nation's capital on Wednesday, sending five people to the hospital.
 Traffic was expected to be snarled for hours.

-Investigators believe a truck struck the bridge, causing it to come loose and collapse, said Chris Geldart, the acting deputy mayor for public safety.
+Investigators believe a truck struck the bridge, causing it to come loose and collapse, said Chris Geldart, the deputy mayor for public safety and justice.
 Several other vehicles were also involved in the collapse.
 He cautioned that the investigation was still in its preliminary stages.

 The five people taken to the hospital had non-life-threatening injuries, Geldart said.